beyondmeh/dotfiles/README.md

 ## Usage
-All shell scripts include a help command that can be invoked by passing the `-h` flag to them.
-This will print a brief explanation of what the script does as well as the usage and any flags or options that can be set.
+Complex shell scripts *usually&trade;* include a help/usage statement that can be invoked by passing the typical `-h` flag.

 ## Credits